ljrk0/Framework_Laptop_11th_Gen_Intel_Core_BIOS_3.19_EFI/README.md

+---

+Framework now publishes the appropriate binaries themselves, so there's no need for this anymore.

+---

 # Framework 11th Gen Intel BIOS 3.19 & CSME 15.0.42 EFI Updater

 This script collects the official 3.19 BIOS and 15.0.42 CSME,